gsuuon/note.nvim/README.md

   spaces = { '~', '~/myproject' }
 })
 ```
-The active space will be the first path which contains the current working directory.
+The active space will be the last path which contains the current working directory.
 Spaces are matched bottom up, so the least specific path should be first.
 The "note root" is `<space path>/notes/` - all note actions (daily notes, templating, rooted links) are done relative to this directory.

 You can create a custom template for daily notes at `<note root>/.note/daily_template`. note comes with [treesitter based highlighting](#tree-sitter) but falls back to a syntax file if the grammar is not installed.